KernFerm/nvidia-installation-guide/readme.md

 # 🚀 NVIDIA CUDA Installation Guide

-This guide provides a comprehensive walkthrough for installing NVIDIA CUDA Toolkit 11.8, cuDNN, and TensorRT on Windows.
-It covers the download and installation process, environment setup, and configuration of Python packages like Cupy and TensorRT.
-Follow this guide to ensure your system is properly configured for CUDA development, with clear instructions for setting environment variables and verifying installations via cmd.exe
+This guide walks you through installing NVIDIA CUDA Toolkit 11.8, cuDNN, and TensorRT on Windows, including setting up Python packages like Cupy and TensorRT.
+It ensures proper system configuration for CUDA development, with steps for setting environment variables and verifying installation via cmd.exe

 ### 1. **Download the NVIDIA CUDA Toolkit 11.8**